An initiative of World Aid Network

 Our approach

-• Evidence-based: all clinical content sourced from NHS and WHO guidelines
+• Evidence-based: all clinical content reviewed against NHS and WHO guidelines

 • Community-led: local health educators, local languages, local trust